EricaC623/Erica/README.md

-The War of Spanish Succession, fought from 1701 to 1714, disrupted global trade and led to territorial realignments in Europe and the Americas, impacting economic stability and growth.
+The Great Depression of the late 19th century, triggered by financial panics and economic downturns, led to widespread unemployment, business failures, and social unrest in many countries.